BlockchainCommons/developer-web-site/_pages/envelope-usecases-summary.md

 #### [Part Two: Personal Shared Sensor Data](https://github.com/BlockchainCommons/developer-web-site/blob/master/_pages/envelope-usecases-wellness.md#part-two-personal-shared-sensor-data)

 The value of Wellness information is that it can help you improve your health.
-Gordian Envelopes can make sure that doesn't compromise your privacy.
+Gordian Envelope can make sure that doesn't compromise your privacy.

 4. [**Nadia Hearts Her Doctor (Elision)**](https://github.com/BlockchainCommons/developer-web-site/blob/master/_pages/envelope-usecases-wellness.md#4-nadia-hearts-her-doctor-elision) — Eliding data so that you don't pass on person or health information that could be detrimental.
 5. [**Nadia is a Bit Remote (Multi-Permit)**](https://github.com/BlockchainCommons/developer-web-site/blob/master/_pages/envelope-usecases-wellness.md#5-nadia-is-a-bit-remote-multi-permit) — Using multipermits to give third-party monitors regular access to your data.